rama7993/c360-docs/docs/marketing/email-template.md

 - Filter by **Status**, **Created At**, and **Modified At**.
 - View applied filters beside filter section (with option to clear).
-- **All Email Templated/ My Email Templated / Email Templates Assigned To Me**
+- **All Email Templates/ My Email Templates/ Email Templates Assigned To Me**

 :::note
- - All Email Templates: Created By me/Assigned to me/Created By below users.
+ - All Email Templates: Created by me/Assigned to me/Created by below users.
- - My Email Templates: Created By me.
+ - My Email Templates: Created by me.
- - Email Templates Assigned To Me: The Email Template which was assiged to me by someone.
+ - Email Templates Assigned To Me: The Email Template which were assigned to me by someone.
 :::

 <figure>